google/rekall/docs/Manual/Plugins/Windows/Registry/RegDump.md

 ---
 abstract: Dump all registry hives from memory into a dump directory.
-args: {dump_dir: 'Path suitable for dumping files.
-(Default: Use current directory)',
+args: {dump_dir: 'Path suitable for dumping files. (type: String)

-  hive-offsets: 'A list of hive offsets as found by hivelist.
-If not provided we call
-    hivelist ourselves and list the keys on all hives. (type: ArrayIntParser)
+    ', hive-offsets: 'A list of hive offsets as found by hivelist.
+If not provided we call hivelist ourselves and list the keys on all hives. (type: ArrayIntParser)

     ', hive_regex: A regex to filter hive names.If not provided we use all hives.}
 class_name: RegDump